The ‘Eat Savvy’ Diet can help you transform your health and wellness!

 - Improving the number and variety of micro-nutrients your body has access to.

 - Including foods that optimize your body systems and nurture your ‘M & Ms’.
-No, not those M&Ms . . . your ‘Microbiome‘ (all the bacteria in your gut) & your ‘Mitochondria‘ (the inner ‘powerhouses’ of your cells)
+No, not those M&Ms . . . your ‘Microbiome‘ (all the bacteria in your gut) and your ‘Mitochondria‘ (the inner ‘powerhouses’ of your cells)

 - Red Zone: These are NOT Savvy Foods!
 You should avoid these as much as possible, but it’s not the ‘end of the world’ if you eat them (that’s not to say you won’t ‘pay’ for it in decreased performance).